Classically trained string teachers face a number of challenges, which we will address at camp.

 · The current "Alternative Strings" movement has grown in strength to the point where teachers need to be able to include fiddling in their curriculum to meet state and national standards.

 Like all students at camp, string teachers will learn fiddle tunes.
-Like all students at camp, they will have access to their choice of afternoon workshops and will play in the camp folk orchestra.
-During the morning core group lesson time, Lynne Denig and I will work with the string teachers, each in our own way.
+They will have access to their choice of workshops and will play in the camp Folk Orchestra.
 I will help them with:

 · Becoming familiar with and understanding stylistic issues in fiddling.
 I'll demonstrate, and we'll play and discuss recorded audio and video playing samples from master fiddlers;

-· Bowing dynamics to convey the right lilt, accents;
+· Bowing dynamics to convey the right lilt and accents;

 · The use of drones and slides and how to convey these elements to students;

-· Chord embellishments, double stops, drones and slides and how to convey these elements to students;
+· Chord embellishments and double stops and how to convey these elements to students;

 · Getting the right sound for fiddle music from their bass players (pizzicato "slap bass" style)!